-- 1. Click an on the toolbar (ALT+F+N). - 2.
+- 1. Click an the toolbar (ALT+F+N). - 2.
 Select Microsoft SQL Server or Microsoft SQL Azure from the Group list box. - 3.
 Review the following for additional information:

 Login Tab Description Server name Enter the name of the server to use when connecting.
 Click to display any servers running SQL Server that are currently active on the network.
-Notes: For SQL Azure connections, enter InstanceName.database.windows.net in this field.
-For named instances, enter the MachineName\InstanceName in this field.
+Notes: For SQL Azure connections, enter InstanceName.database.windows.net in this field. • For named instances, enter the MachineName\InstanceName in this field.
 Authentication Select the type of authentication to use for this connection.
-You can connect to an Azure SQL database with Active Directory authentication.
+You can connect to an Azure SQL database with Active Directory authentication (either Active Directory Integrated Authentication or Active Directory Password Authentication).
 Client configuration is required.
-See https:// docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure#configure-your-client-computers Note: You cannot create a SQL Azure connection using Windows Authentication.
+See https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure#configure-your-client-computers You can also connect to an Azure SQL database with Active Directory Universal with MFA.
+Note: You cannot create a SQL Azure connection using Windows Authentication.
 Password Enter the password to use when connecting.
 Tip: After connecting, you can set a master password to further secure your connection in Tools Options Environment Security .
+Application ID Enter the application ID located in App registrations in Azure Active Directory.
+(This is a mandatory field when connecting to Microsoft SQL Azure via MFA.)
+Redirect URI Enter the appropriate redirect URI.(This is an optional field when connecting to Microsoft SQL Auzre via MFA which can be left empty unless you have specific requirements for configuring the Redirect URI.)
 Category Select or create a category if you want to color code Editor tabs for a specific connection.
 This can help differentiate between development and production databases.
 You can also set an option to color code the Object Explorer pane and object editor windows (Create, Alter, Drop, etc.).
 Click here to view a video of this feature.
 Encrypt connection Select this option to enable encryption for the current connection provided that the certificate has been already installed on the server.
-Advanced Tab Description Network protocol Select one of the following: Shared Memory • TCP/IP Named Pipes Note: When establishing Named Pipes connection "Poll service status in connection list" option should be cleared.
+Advanced Tab Description Network protocol Select one of the following: Shared Memory • TCP/IP

+Named Pipes Note: When establishing Named Pipes connection "Poll service status in connection list" option should be cleared.
 Parameter Name/Value You can add parameters to the connection.
 Toad includes the Application Name parameter with value Toad Data Point by default.
 OBDC driver Select an ODBC driver to use for this connection when creating cross-connection queries.
 Tip: You can specify the ODBC driver to use for all connections for this database provider in Tools Options Database SQL Server .